mike-jung/ubiaccess-framework/README.md

 - MVC architecture - Model, View, Controller architecture is designed for general usage
 - Autoloading - controllers, services and SQL are loaded automatically if you register them
 - SQL management - SQL statements are separated from controllers or services.
 So they can be managed easily
+- ES6 and Promise support - ES6 is used and Promise objects are created automatically if you define services

 ## Application Structure